aappleby/hancho/README.md

 "班長, hanchō - "Squad leader”, from 19th c.
 Mandarin 班長 (bānzhǎng, “team leader”)"

-Hancho is the smallest build system I can make that fits my needs.
+Hancho is a simple, pleasant build system with few moving parts.

-It focuses on these features:

-1. Easy construction of commands via text templates, similar to Python f-strings.
-2. Minimal, parallel, fast rebuilds.
-3. Zero "magic" - you control every command run.
-4. Single file with no dependencies outside python3 - just copy-paste it into your repo.
+Hancho fits comfortably in 500 lines of Python and requires no installation, just copy-paste it into your source tree.

+Hancho is inspired by Ninja and Bazel.

+Like Ninja, it knows nothing about your build tools and is only trying to assemble and run commands as fast as possible.

+Unlike Ninja, you don't need a separate build rule invocation for every single output file.

+Like Bazel, you invoke build rules by calling them as if they were functions with keyword arguments.

+Unlike Bazel, you can create build rules that call arbitary Python code (for better or worse).

-The resulting ```hancho.py``` is under 500 lines of code and should suffice for small to medium sized projects.
+Hancho should suffice for small to medium sized projects.

 [Tutorial Here](tutorial)